survivejs/react-book/manuscript/02_developing_with_webpack.md

 In order to make room for later production configuration we can prepare our current one for it.
 There are multiple ways to approach the problem.
 Some people prefer to write a separate configuration file per target.
 In order to share configuration they write a factory function.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).

 This approach can be taken even further.
-[HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) is an example of a webpack based library that wraps common scenarios within an easier to use format.
+[HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) is an example of a webpack based library that wraps common scenarios into an easier to use format.
 When using a library like this you don't have to worry about specific configuration as much.
 You will lose some power in the process but sometimes that can be acceptable.

 T> Webpack works well as a basis for more advanced tools.
 I've helped to develop a static site generator known as [Antwar](https://antwarjs.github.io/).
-It builds upon webpack and React and hides a lot of the complexity of webpack from the user. webpack is a good fit for tools like this as it solves so many difficult problems well.
+It builds upon webpack and React and hides a lot of the complexity of webpack from the user.
+Webpack is a good fit for tools like this as it solves so many difficult problems well.

 I have settled with a single configuration file based approach.
 The idea is that there's a smart `merge` function that overrides objects and concatenates arrays.
 This works well with webpack configuration given that's what you want to do most of the time.
 In this approach the configuration block to use is determined based on an environment variable.
 The biggest advantage of this approach is that it allows you to see all relevant configuration at one glance.
-The problem is that for now there's no nice way to set environment variables through `package.json` in a cross-platform way.
-It is possible this problem will go away with webpack 2 as it make it possible to pass the context data through the command itself.

 ### Setting Up Configuration Target for `npm start`